dotnet/docs/docs/architecture/cloud-native/azure-data-storage.md

 **Figure 5-17**: Hierarchy of Cosmos DB entities

-In your Azure account, you start by creating a Cosmos DB database.
+In your Azure account, you start by creating a database inside a Cosmos DB database account.
 That database becomes the unit of management for a set of containers.
 A container is a schema-agnostic grouping of items expressed as a collection, table, or graph.
 The items are the data that you add to the container.
 They're represented as documents, rows, nodes, or edges.
 All items added to a container are automatically indexed without requiring explicit index or schema management.

 To partition the container, items are divided into distinct subsets called [logical partitions](https://docs.microsoft.com/azure/cosmos-db/partition-data).
 Logical partitions are populated based on the value of a partition key that is associated with each item in a container.
 Figure 5-18 shows two containers each with a logical partition based on a partition key value.